Verified-Intelligence/alpha-beta-CROWN/README.md

 solver is required.
 Instructions to install the CPlex solver can be found in the [VNN-COMP benchmark instructions](/complete_verifier/docs/vnn_comp.md#installation) or the [GCP-CROWN instructions](https://github.com/tcwangshiqi-columbia/GCP-CROWN).

-If you prefer to install packages manually rather than using a prepared conda environment, you can refer to this [installation script](/vnncomp_scripts/install_tool_general.sh).

 If you want to run α,β-CROWN verifier on the VNN-COMP benchmarks (e.g., to make a comparison to a new verifier), you can follow [this